CIE IGCSE The Second World War in Europe and the Asia–Pacific, 1939–c.1945

-Teach any CIE module: The Second World War in Europe and the Asia–Pacific, 1939–c.1945, no prep needed!
+Teach any CIE IGCSE The Second World War in Europe and the Asia–Pacific 1939–c.1945, no prep needed!

 Do you want to save dozens of hours in time?
 Get your evenings and weekends back?
-Be fully prepared to teach any CIE GCSE topic C?
+Be fully prepared to teach any CIE IGCSE topic?

-Every CIE topic C is covered, and each module comes complete with:
+Every CIE topic is covered, and each module comes complete with:

 Scheme of Work